 What Are My Career Options with a Health Science Degree?

 Health science degree programs may be ideal for those who want to work in healthcare but have not decided on areas of specialty.
 Such programs might also benefit current professionals who want to advance their careers.
 As a health science-degree holder, you might choose a career in health education, research, administration or patient care.
 Read on to discover more about career options for graduates who have degrees in health science.
-Schools offering Public Health degrees can also be found in these popular choices.
+Schools offering Biomedical Engineering Technology degrees can also be found in these popular choices.

 About Health Science Education

 Undergraduate health science degree programs might introduce you to many healthcare professions.
 They could include courses in health information management, human biosciences, health policy, health behavior and health services.
 Most health science programs focus on non-clinical specializations, including health services administration, healthcare management, community health education, public health, healthcare informatics and environmental health.
 They may also offer pre-professional tracks that can prepare you for higher education and training, including pre-physical therapy and pre-occupational therapy.
 After earning this degree, you could pursue further education through graduate school, receive professional training or seek a career in patient care, community health education and health science.

 If you already have an undergraduate degree in a health-related profession, you may be interested in earning a master's degree in health sciences.
 Through coursework in the areas of public health, management, policy and leadership, advanced health sciences programs might prepare you to pursue a healthcare management or research career.
 Eventually, you might also consider a Ph.D. program that might qualify you for advanced leadership positions or research opportunities.
 Doctoral programs allow you to choose an area of concentration such as biomedical science, rehabilitation and professional health leadership.
 Following are some potential career options for graduates.